neroforgeyt/gaussian_splat_add_on/README.md

 # Gaussian Splat Generator — Blender Add On

-A Blender extension that automatically distributes cameras across a sphere, renders them, and exports a COLMAP-compatible dataset ready for 3D Gaussian Splatting training.
+A Blender add on that automatically distributes cameras across a sphere, renders them, and exports a COLMAP-compatible dataset ready for 3D Gaussian Splatting training.

 ---